 Sites Reservoir is a potential new offstream reservoir that would

-be located about 78 miles northwest of Sacramento at the eastern
+be located about 78 miles northwest of Sacramento in the

-foothills of the California Coast Range.
-Proposed by the California Department of Water
+eastern foothills of the California Coast Range.
+It would harness

-flows from the Sacramento River, divert the water upstream and
+winter flood flows from the Sacramento River, divert the water

-pump it into a deep, 14,000-acre reservoir formed in the Antelope
+west and pump it into a deep, 14,000-acre reservoir formed in the

 Robert A. Skinner (1895-1986) was the Metropolitan Water District